Millions of people suffer from migraines, a debilitating neurological disorder.

-Several prescription drugs treat migraines, but they can come with unwanted side effects.
+Several prescription drugs treat migraines but can have unwanted side effects.
 The good news is that there may be natural alternatives you can try.
-Certain vitamins and supplements may reduce the frequency or severity of your migraines.
+Specific vitamins and supplements may reduce the frequency or severity of your migraines.

 Sometimes, strategies for treating migraines that work for one person provide little relief for another.
 They may even make your migraines worse.
-That’s why it’s important to work with your health care provider.
+That’s why it’s essential to work with your healthcare provider.
 They can help develop a treatment plan that works for you.

-Still, the nutritional supplements that follow have science supporting their effectiveness and may be worth trying.
+Still, the following nutritional supplements have science supporting their effectiveness and may be worth trying.

 Research has yet to show how or why vitamin B-2, also known as riboflavin, helps prevent migraines.
-It may have an effect on the way cells metabolize energy, according to Mark W. Green, MD, a professor of neurology, anesthesiology, and rehabilitation medicine, and a director of headache and pain medicine at Icahn School of Medicine at Mount Sinai.
+Mark W. Green, MD, a professor of neurology, anesthesiology, and rehabilitation medicine and a director of headache and pain medicine at Icahn School of Medicine at Mount, may affect how cells metabolize energy at Sinai.

-A research review published in the International Journal for Vitamin and Nutrition Research concluded that riboflavin can play a positive role in reducing the frequency and duration of migraine attacks, with no serious side effects.
+A research review published in the International Journal for Vitamin and Nutrition Research concluded that riboflavin could reduce the frequency and duration of migraine attacks with no severe side effects.

 If you choose vitamin B-2 supplementation, you’ll want to aim for 400 milligrams of vitamin B-2 daily.
-Clifford Segil, DO, a neurologist at Providence Saint John’s Health Center in Santa Monica, California, recommends taking two 100-mg tablets, twice per day.
+Clifford Segil, DO, a neurologist at Providence Saint John’s Health Center in Santa Monica, California, recommends taking two 100-mg tablets twice daily.

 Although the evidence from research is limited, he’s optimistic about vitamin B-2’s potential for treating migraines.
 “Among the few vitamins I use in my clinical practice, it helps more often than the others many neurologists use,” he says.

-Before you start taking supplements, ask your doctor how much vitamin D your body needs.
+Before taking supplements, ask your doctor how much vitamin D your body needs.
 You can also check out the Vitamin D Council for general guidance.

-Coenzyme Q10 (CoQ10) is a substance that has important functions in our bodies, like helping to generate energy in cells and protecting cells from oxidative damage.
-Because people with certain diseases have been shown to have lower levels of CoQ10 in their blood, researchers are interested in finding out whether supplements might have health benefits.
+Coenzyme Q10 (CoQ10) is a substance that has essential functions in our bodies, like helping to generate energy in cells and protecting cells from oxidative damage.
+Because people with specific diseases have been shown to have lower levels of CoQ10 in their blood, researchers are interested in finding out whether supplements might have health benefits.

-While there isn’t a lot of evidence available on CoQ10’s effectiveness for preventing migraines, it may help decrease the frequency of migraine headaches.
+While there isn’t much evidence available on CoQ10’s effectiveness for preventing migraines, it may help decrease the frequency of migraine headaches.
 It’s classified in the American Headache Society’s guidelines as “possibly effective.”
-Larger studies are needed to provide a definitive link.
+More extensive studies are needed to provide a definitive link.

-The typical dosage of CoQ10 is up to 100 mg taken three times per day.
-This supplement may interact with certain medications or other supplements, so check with your doctor.
+The typical dosage of CoQ10 is up to 100 mg, taken three times daily.
+This supplement may interact with certain medications or other accessories, so check with your doctor.

 Most over-the-counter supplements are generally well-tolerated and safe, but here are some things to keep in mind:

-- Women who are pregnant should be especially careful about taking new supplements.
+- Women who are pregnant should be cautious about taking new supplements.
 Some are not safe for pregnant women.

-- If you have gastrointestinal (GI) issues, or you’ve had GI surgery, you should also talk to your doctor before taking new supplements.
-You may not be able to absorb them like most people do.
+- If you have gastrointestinal (GI) issues or you’ve had GI surgery, you should also talk to your doctor before taking new supplements.
+You may not be able to absorb them as most people do.

-Also keep in mind that when you start taking a new supplement, you may not see results right away.
+Also, remember that when you start taking a new supplement, you may not see results immediately.
 You may need to continue taking it for at least a month before noticing the benefits.

-If your new supplement seems to be making your migraines or another health condition worse, stop taking it immediately and talk to your doctor.
-For example, caffeine may help reduce headaches in some people, but may trigger them in others.
+If your new supplement makes your migraines or another health condition worse, stop taking it immediately and talk to your doctor.
+For example, caffeine may help reduce headaches in some people but may trigger them in others.

-Ask your doctor or pharmacist before deciding to try a new supplement brand or dosage.
+Ask your doctor or pharmacist before trying a new supplement brand or dosage.